Skip to content

 How to Make Beats with the Step Sequencer

 3. Program the pattern.
-Click cells in the step sequencer grid to toggle them on.
-Start with the kick on beats 1 and 3, then add a snare on beats 2 and 4.
-Layer in hi-hats to fill out the rhythm.
+Click cells in the 16-step grid.
+Kicks on 1 and 3, snares on 2 and 4.

 Who Is This MPC Drum Machine For?